faraonc/hwsc-document-svc/README.md

 - Retrieves all the MongoDB documents for a specific user with the given UUID.
 - Returns a collection of Documents.
 ### UpdateDocument
-- (completely) Updates a MongoDB document using DUID.
+- (completely) Updates a MongoDB document using DUID and UUID.
 - Returns the updated Document.
 ### DeleteDocument
-- Deletes a MongoDB document using UUID and DUID.
+- Deletes a MongoDB document using DUID.
 - Returns the deleted Document.
 ### AddFileMetadata
-- Adds a new FileMetadata in a MongoDB document using a given url, UUID and DUID.
+- Adds a new FileMetadata in a MongoDB document using a given url, DUID.
 - Returns the updated Document.
 ### DeleteFileMetadata
-- Deletes a FileMetadata in a MongoDB document using a given FUID, UUID and DUID.
+- Deletes a FileMetadata in a MongoDB document using a given FUID, DUID.
 - Returns the updated Document.
 ### ListDistinctFieldValues
 - Retrieves all the unique fields values required for the front-end drop-down filter.